 What is a savings interest calculator?

 Our Savings Interest Calculator is a tool to help you figure out how much money you will earn in a year on the funds in your interest-earning Online Savings Account.
-Just enter your current balance, and you’ll see how different annual percentage yields (APYs) affect your annual earnings (assuming you don’t make any withdrawals).
+Just enter your current balance and any annual percentage yield (APY), and you can compare how different APYs affect your annual earnings (assuming you don’t make any withdrawals).

 Earning interest helps you grow your savings.
 Some reasons why having an interest-earning savings account is essential for your financial health include: